MilanKaur-01/cakeshop-phone-order/README.md

 Remember to keep these environment variables secure and avoid committing them to version control systems to prevent unauthorized access to your resources.

 3. Build and run the application using CLI or run directly through your IDE.

     ```bash
     dotnet build
     dotnet run
     ```

-4. The application will open up on localhost on the port mentioned in launchSettings.json. `http://localhost:port/swagger`.
+5. The application runs on localhost on the port mentioned in `launchSettings.json`. `http://localhost:port/swagger`.

-5. Register your local server into event grid
+6. Register your local server into Azure Event Grid.

-This step is required to receive the notifications for incoming call from ACS.
+This step is required to receive the notifications for incoming call from Azure Communication Services.

-Once you get your devtunnel url(run locally) or web app url running locally (step 4):
+Once you get your devtunnel url (run locally) or web app url running locally (step 4):
-1. click your Azure Communciation Resource, on the right panel, click Events.
+1. From the right panel, select your Azure Communciation Resource, then click **Events**.
-2. click "+ Event Subscription" on the top
+2. At the top, click **+ Event Subscription**.
-3. In event types - Filter to Event Types, choose incoming call
+3. In Event Types, filter to to Event Types and choose **Incoming call**.
-4. In Endpoint details, choose Webhook
+4. In Endpoint details, choose **Webhook**.
-5. Make sure your local server is running before go next step, Endpoint setup needs to send signals to your server
+5. Make sure your local server is running before continuing to the next step.
+Endpoint setup needs to send signals to your server.
-6. Input webhook url as Endpoint, https://[your server url]/api/event
+6. Input webhook url as Endpoint, `https://[your server url]/api/event`.
-7. Save the config
+7. Save the configuration.

-Steps to create devtunnel
+### Steps to create devtunnel

-If you are using Visual studio, you can create a devtunnel for your project in the IDE.
-Follow steps here.
+If you are using Visual Studio, you can create a devtunnel for your project in the IDE.
+Follow these steps.

-## Deployment on Azure
+### Deployment on Azure

 To deploy this application on Azure, follow these steps: